Chapter 28 The Evolution and Distribution of Galaxies

 Geller obtained a BA in physics from the University of California at Berkeley and became the second woman to receive a PhD in physics from Princeton.
 There, while working with James Peebles, one of the world’s leading cosmologists, she became interested in problems relating to the large-scale structure of the universe.
 In 1980, she accepted a research position at the Harvard-Smithsonian Center for Astrophysics, one of the nation’s most dynamic institutions for astronomy research.
 She saw that to make progress in understanding how galaxies and clusters are organized, a far more intensive series of surveys was required.
-Although it would not bear fruit for many years, Geller and her collaborators began the long, arduous task of mapping the galaxies (Figure 28.20).
+Although it would not bear fruit for many years, Geller and her collaborators began the long, arduous task of mapping the galaxies ([link]).

 Her team was fortunate to be given access to a telescope that could be dedicated to their project, the 60-inch reflector on Mount Hopkins, near Tucson, Arizona, where they and their assistants took spectra to determine galaxy distances.
 To get a slice of the universe, they pointed their telescope at a predetermined position in the sky and then let the rotation of Earth bring new galaxies into their field of view.
 In this way, they measured the positions and redshifts of over 18,000 galaxies and made a wide range of interesting maps to display their data.
 Their surveys now include “slices” in both the Northern and Southern Hemispheres.